zevo-enterprise/zevo-enterprise/README.md

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/3c1f0142-4fd6-4ec4-87e5-24d580906591" />

+## Zevo Tips Mascot Team - Attack on the Sensitive Fixed Point™

+---

+#### Responsible: National Defense Security Forces

+---

+<h3>How can a massive hacker attack by an adversary nation against a fixed target in another country be blocked?</h3>h

 ---

 ## How to collaborate: Find the best paid remote collaborative work opportunities online.
 Keep your social security contributions up to date as an entrepreneurial professional.